chris4474/k3sproject/README.md

 - **helm**.
-Helm is used to deploy a few applications such as drupal, wordpress, mosquitto etc (I don't use most of these apps but I can easily experiement with them thanks to Kubernetes and Helm).
+Helm is used to deploy a few applications such as drupal, wordpress, mosquitto etc (I don't use most of these apps but I can easily experiment with them thanks Kubernetes and Helm).
 I like helm and don;t plan to experiment with Red Hat's favorite`operators`.
 I plan to investigate ArgoCD in the future.